Storm of Love: Season 18: Josie Klee and Paul Lindbergh

-Scatter-brained but lovable Josefina ″Josie″ Klee comes to Bichelheim to apply for a job as a chef in the Fürstenhof kitchen.
+Scatter-brained but lovable Josefina ″Josie″ Klee comes to Bichelheim to apply for a job as a chef at the Fürstenhof.
 Josie grew up in Hanau with her maternal grandmother.
 Her mother was gone a lot and she never met her father.
 Josie hopes to work alongside André Knopka, who she greatly admires.
 However, Josie is a vegetarian chef and André is reluctant to take her on, but she wins him over.
 Paul Lindbergh has been down on his luck: his business failed, his girlfriend left him and his daughter, Luna, has moved to Lisbon with her mother Jessica and stepfather Henry.
 Needing to move on from his misfortune, Paul decides to return to Bichelheim to work as managing director at the Fürstenhof.
 On his way to the hotel, Paul sees Josie, who is looking for her glasses on the ground.
 He finds the glasses and when Josie puts them on, she instantly falls in love with Paul.
 From then on, Josie is flustered every time she is around Paul, causing some awkward situations.
 Paul is oblivious to Josie's feelings for him and starts a casual relationship with Constanze von Thalheim.

 Josie's mother, Yvonne, comes to Bichelheim and informs Josie that Erik Vogt, who she has not gotten along with, is her biological father.
 Josie and Erik decide to get to know each other and try to form a relationship.
 Paul is shocked when he finds out Josie is in love with him when she mutters it in her sleep.
 There is a worker's strike at the Fürstenhof and when Paul sees Josie giving a passionate speech, he suddenly sees her differently and falls in love with her.
 However, by then he and Constanze have become more serious with each other so Paul decides to keep his feelings quiet.